 Purchase of non-affiliate services

-One-time costs

-OEB costs
+Regulatory and one-time costs

 Charitable and political donations

+PILs and Property Taxes

+The variance analysis will apply the 2.1.5.
+Materiality Thresholds and include the following:

+Test year vs historical OEB-approved

+Historical OEB-approved vs historical actuals (for the 5 most recent historical OEB- approved years including the bridge year)

+Test year vs most recent historical actuals

-Employee Compensation
+Workforce Planning and Employee Compensation

-The applicant must provide information on employee complement, compensation, and benefits for both management and union/non-union employees.
+The applicant must provide information on employee complement, compensation, and benefits for both management and union and/or non-union employees.
 Information on labour and compensation must include the total amount, whether expensed or capitalized.

-Applicants may wish to review Appendix 2K to the Filing Requirements for Distributors as a guide as to how this information should be presented.
+Applicants may wish to review Appendix 2-K – Employee Costs to the Filing Requirements for Electricity Distribution Rate Applications as a guide as to how this information should be presented.

-Applicants must provide a description of their compensation strategy, and clearly explain the reasons for all material changes to head count and compensation and the outcomes expected from these changes.
-A complete explanation includes:
+The OEB expects that transmitters will provide a description of their proposed workforce plans, including compensation strategy and any changes from the previous plan.
+Transmitters must discuss the outcomes of previous plans and how those outcomes have impacted their proposed plans including an explanation of the reasons for all material changes to FTE numbers and compensation.
+A complete explanation for all years includes:

-Year over year variances with an explanation of contributing factors, inflation rates used for forecasts, and the plan for any new employees
+Variances with an explanation of contributing factors, inflation rates used for forecasts, and hiring plans for new employees.

-Basis for performance pay, goals, measures, and review processes for any pay- for-performance plans, including evidence of rational linkages between individual performance goals, company objectives and intended regulatory outcomes for the sector
+Basis for performance pay, eligible employee groups, goals, measures, and review processes for any pay- for-performance plans.

-Any relevant studies conducted by or for the applicant (e.g., compensation benchmarking)
+Any relevant studies conducted by or for the applicant (e.g., compensation benchmarking).

 Applicants who are virtual utilities (i.e. utilities that have outsourced the majority of functions, including employees to affiliates) must also provide these details in relation to the employees who are doing the work of the regulated utility.
 The status of pension funding and all assumptions used in the analysis must be provided.